segovro/Community-Currency/README.md

 # Community-Currency
-A community currency with zero reserve mutual credit and adjustable parameters
+A community currency **template** with zero reserve mutual credit and adjustable parameters
 #Purpose
 This is not intended to be a global currency.
 It is intended to become an ecosystem of community currencies, each of them with different parameters according to the needs of each community.
 The type of community we mean is local communities (for example a municipality) or communities with charitable, service, participatory or empowering orientation, that run mixed economies with **free market** combined with community **public budget** and public redistributive works.
 Examples can be local authorities, social movements associations, social economy businesses, workers unions, etc. It includes therefore an (optional) *taxation* function.
 Each community is supposed to name their currency with a different name.